1 9 6 4 – 1 9 6 9 (USA)

 The other remarkable aspect of this show was the voice talent.
 Linus himself was voiced by veteran TV producer Sheldon Leonard, creator of such classic comedies as The Danny Thomas Show, The Andy Griffith Show, and Gomer Pyle U.S.M.C.

-Despite the high calibre of talent and witty writing, the FCC eventually decided the show was little more than a half-hour commercial for cereal, yanking it off the air after five successful seasons.
+Despite the high calibre of talent, witty writing and superior production values (each 30-minute episode cost around $87,000 to produce – close to three times the norm at the time), the FCC eventually decided the show was little more than a half-hour commercial for cereal, yanking it off the air after five successful seasons.